dcousin3/superb/README.md

 the points respectively.
 When these arguments are used, they override the defaults from `superb()`.

-Lastly, we could aim for a radar (a.k.a. circular) with
+Lastly, we could aim for a radar (a.k.a. circular) plot with

 ``` r
 superb( crange(score.1, score.6) ~ Difficulty, testdata,